PLAYS ABOUT EZRA

 First staged in 2005 at the Old Globe Theater in San Diego.
 Revised for the New York Musical Theater Festival in 2012.
-Produced at Hamilton Stage in Rahway in 2013.
-Opening at the Minetta Lane Theatre, New York, June 6, 2016.
+Produced at The Theater at St. Clements, New York, July 9-19, 2012; Hamilton Stage at the Union County Performing Arts Center, Rahway, NJ, by the American Theater Group, April 24-May 12, 2013; and the Minetta Lane Theatre, New York, May 14-August 6, 2016.

 Review in NY Times; Broadways World

 Blog: Leiter, Samuel L. "'Himself and Nora': A Portrait of the Artist and His Muse."
-The BroadwayBlog, June 6, 2016.
+The BroadwayBlog, June 6, 2016, free online.